 - Decent sign-up bonus

-- Preferred boarding on domestic flights
+- Preferred boarding on American Airlines flights

 Read our full Citi / AAdvantage Platinum Select World Elite Mastercard review.